 N for Now

-Disney World’s tagline for the year 2019 is “Now.
+Once of Disney World’s famous taglines is “Now.
 More than ever.”
 And yes, now is always a great time to visit Disney World.
 Now, more than ever!

 O for Opening